 Residents of Placer County, California, were left startled when a maintenance worker discovered Alicia Ernst’s deceased body hidden under a pile of trash.
 While the incident was determined to be a homicide, the police soon found evidence that someone had put in an effort to cut out the victim’s fingerprints in order to delay identification.
 Investigation Discovery’s ‘Deadly Women: Suspicious Minds’ chronicles the gruesome murder and follows the investigation that brought the perpetrator to justice.
-Let’s delve into the details and find out where the killer is at present, shall we?

 How Did Alicia Ernst Die?